Kasey Peters

 Kasey P. Peters (born May 20, 1987) is an American former professional football quarterback who played in the Arena Football League (AFL) for the Las Vegas Outlaws, New Orleans VooDoo, and Portland Steel.
 He played college football at Saddleback, Santa Ana, Grand Valley State and Rocky Mountain, and was a three-time honorable mention All-American during his college career.
 While at Rocky Mountain, he was the Frontier Conference Co-Offensive Player of the Year in both 2009 and 2010 as well.
-Professionaly, he was also a member of the Tri-Cities Fever of the Indoor Football League (IFL), the New Mexico Stars and West Texas Wildcatters of the Lone Star Football League (LSFL), the Duke City Gladiators of Champions Indoor Football (CIF), the Monterrey Steel of the National Arena League (NAL), and the Fundidores de Monterrey of the Liga de Fútbol Americano Profesional (LFA).
+Professionally, he was also a member of the Tri-Cities Fever of the Indoor Football League (IFL), the New Mexico Stars and West Texas Wildcatters of the Lone Star Football League (LSFL), the Duke City Gladiators of Champions Indoor Football (CIF), the Monterrey Steel of the National Arena League (NAL), and the Fundidores de Monterrey of the Liga de Fútbol Americano Profesional (LFA).
 Peters was named the LSFL Co-Offensive MVP in 2013 after throwing for 1,973 yards, 49 touchdowns and three interceptions in seven games.
 He started one game for the Portland Steel of the AFL in 2016.